heyirisai/take-home-challenge/README.md

 **Time Limit:** 3-5 Hours

-Candidates must use AI-assisted development tools (Cursor, Claude Code, GitHub Copilot, etc.) and document their AI collaboration throughout.
+IMPORTANT: Candidates MUST USE AGENTIC DEVELOPMENT tools (Claude Code and Codex are preferred but Cursor and GitHub Copilot are allowed.) and document their AI collaboration throughout.

 ## Requirements